History of Wikipedia: 2004

 Bourgeois v.
 Peters, (11th Cir.
 2004), a court case decided by the United States Court of Appeals for the Eleventh Circuit was one of the earliest court opinions to cite and quote Wikipedia.
 It stated: "We also reject the notion that the Department of Homeland Security's threat advisory level somehow justifies these searches.
 Although the threat level was 'elevated' at the time of the protest, 'to date, the threat level has stood at yellow (elevated) for the majority of its time in existence.
 It has been raised to orange (high) six times."

-Wikimedia Commons was created on 7 September 2004 to host media files for Wikipedia in all languages.

 2005

 In 2005, Wikipedia became the most popular reference website on the Internet, according to Hitwise, with English Wikipedia alone exceeding 750,000 articles.
 Wikipedia's first multilingual and subject portals were established in 2005.
 A formal fundraiser held in the first quarter of the year raised almost US$100,000 for system upgrades to handle growing demand.
 China again blocked Wikipedia in October 2005.